testcontainers/testcontainers-python/index.rst

 Note, that the :code:`sqlalchemy` and :code:`psycopg` packages are no longer a dependency of :code:`testcontainers[postgres]` and not needed to launch the Postgres container.
 Your project therefore needs to declare a dependency on the used driver and db access methods you use in your code.

+By default, Testcontainers will search for the container via the gateway IP.
+You can manually specify your own IP with the environment variable `TESTCONTAINERS_HOST_OVERRIDE`.

 Installation
 ------------